avajs/ava/readme.md

 ###### `t.log(message)`

-Print a log message contextually alongside the test result instead of immediately streaming the message to stdout like `console.log`.
+Print a log message contextually alongside the test result instead of immediately printing it to `stdout` like `console.log`.

 ## Assertions